This post is sponsored by Embassy Suites.

 Tip: Search the soup-, pasta- and natural food aisles of the grocery store.
 I’ve found good soup selections in each.

 After a day in unfamiliar surroundings, a bowl of buttered pasta is universally comforting for most kids.
-Small, thin pasta and noodle shapes don’t need boiling, and can be properly softened with a couple good hot water soaks.
+Pre-cooked pasta can be warmed with a couple good hot water soaks.

 Grain/Bean/Vegetable Bowl or Burrito

-Tip: Add a little instant soup mix to the hot water to flavor the grains.
+Tip: Add a little instant soup mix to the hot water to flavor the grains (or get flavored couscous).
 Pour hot water over the vegetables to warm, then drain and toss with a little butter and salt.

-Tip: Or, warm plain tortillas and fill with rice and beans to make a burrito (read on for warming instructions).
+Tip: Or, warm plain tortillas and fill with beans to make a burrito (read on for warming instructions).

 Tightly wrap flour tortillas and shredded cheese in foil, place on a towel-topped ironing board, cover with a washcloth, and warm with a hot iron press.

 Tip: Make sure your quesadilla is well-wrapped in foil.
 No melted cheese should ooze onto the iron or the towels.